DataDog/hiring-engineers/answers.md

     self.gauge('my_metric', random_number, tags=['type:custom'] + self.instance.get('tags', []))
 ```

-Here is the corresponding graph for my_metric mapped over my tagged host
+Here's an example of a graph for this metric
 ![Custom Metric Graph](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/my_metric.png)

 There's also a custom_random configuration file with a small block of code: